Discover the bestselling BillyOh Fraya Log Cabin

 BillyOh Master Tongue and Groove Apex Shed

 Good-quality wooden sheds can last 10 to 25 years with proper upkeep.
-Keep in mind, though, that the shed’s overall construction and manufacturer guarantees also play a role in this.
-Garden Buildings Direct, for instance, offers a 10-year anti-rot guarantee for untreated units and 15 years for pressure treated sheds and more.
+Though the shed’s construction and manufacturer’s guarantee also play a role in this.
+Garden Buildings Direct offers a 10-year anti-rot guarantee for untreated units and 15 years for pressure treated sheds.
+But you’ll still need to do your bit so yours can last even longer.

 Wooden Shed’s Design and Construction